What type of issue are you experiencing?

 4. Click Config on keypad

-Target Destination Mode: Buttons 1-5 select presets, 6-8 are UP/STOP/DOWN
+Target Destination Mode: Buttons 1-5

-Standard Programmable: Each button can have Press/Hold/Release commands
+Standard Programmable: Each button can

-Site Backup and Restore
+Site backup and restore

 Site File will only backup RS-485 devices.
 Wireless (Zigbee) devices will NOT be backed up.